 Rainbow Shark Natural Habitat

-Similar to the Betta, Rainbow Sharks are most commonly found in Thailand.
+Similar to the betta, the Rainbow shark is most commonly found in Thailand.
 This species of freshwater shark lives in bodies of water like river basins with sandy bottoms.

 Rainbow sharks will move into flooded areas in the wet season and back to their normal habitat in the dry season.